Munich and the Foothills of the Alps

 Too many calories?
 Bikes can be rented quickly and easily at the train station.
 Biking makes as much sense in cities like Munich as it does in the countryside.

 This city — level and compact, with plenty of bike paths — feels good on two wheels.
 In fact, with all these bike and pedestrian zones, you can often get around faster here on two wheels than you can by taxi.

-Munich's 200-year-old English Garden sprawls over almost three miles through the city.
+Munich's 200-year-old English Garden sprawls over three miles through the city.
 It's the largest urban park on the Continent.
 On a sunny summer afternoon, thousands of sun worshippers enjoy its varied attractions at the same time.